mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 1 - Publishing your first Web Apps/README.md

 ![img11][img12]

-In the next window give name "RunnerPerformancesController".
+In the next window set the name to "RunnerPerformancesController".

 Select all the lines of code in this file, and replace with :